To Be More Emotionally Stable, Drop These 5 Mental Habits

 But it’s been my experience that what leads to all this emotional instability is a collection of subtle but powerful mental habits.
 Usually, these habits were learned and reinforced long ago in early childhood but never got unlearned.

-Thankfully, anyone can learn to become more emotionally stable.
-The key is to identify and eliminate these unhelpful mental habits that cause so much excess emotional suffering.
+Luckily, anyone can learn to become more emotionally stable.
+The key is to identify and eliminate these mental habits that cause so much excess emotional suffering.

 Just because you have a thought doesn’t make it true.